PHP Blog Guide

 • You are in active withdrawal

-• You don’t have a safe, sober place to return to at night
+• You do not have a safe, sober place to return to at night

 What Mental Health Conditions Is PHP Used For?

-PHP is commonly used for both addiction recovery and mental health treatment.
+PHP is often used for both addiction recovery and mental health treatment.

 • Anxiety disorders